-Capitalism is a system that concentrates most of the wealth in the hands of the few.
-These few then naturally use their wealth to rule over society.
+Capitalism is a system that uses exploitation to concentrate most of the wealth in the hands of the few.
+This doesn't just cause poverty, it also destroys democracy.
+Because these wealthy few naturally use their wealth to rule over society.
 So capitalism always ends in plutocracy, not democracy.

 Democracy is a Greek word.
 But it is not a Greek word for "voting" or "mob rule" or "majority wins."
 It is Greek for "people power."
 A modern liberal democracy means political power and freedom rests with everyone equally.

 Since everything you do in society requires money, your income determines how much political power you have and determines how much freedom you have.